Richie Cannata

 Richie Cannata (born March 3, 1949) is an American music producer, saxophonist, keyboardist and studio owner.
 He is most notable for playing saxophone in Billy Joel's band alongside Liberty DeVitto, Russell Javors, and Doug Stegmeyer.
 After leaving the band in 1981, he opened Cove City Sound Studios in Glen Cove, New York.
 Artists including Celine Dion, Billy Joel, Jennifer Lopez and Marc Anthony have recorded in Cannata's studio.
+Cannata also worked with the Beach Boys for most of the 1990s, touring and occasionally recording with them during this period.

 Early life

-Cannata was born 3 March 1949 in Brooklyn, New York, the son of Ernest (26 March 1914 – 14 April 1993) and Anna (February 25, 1926 — 1 April 2007) Cannata.
+Cannata, who is of Italian heritage, was born March 3, 1949 in Brooklyn, New York, the son of Ernest (March 26, 1914 – April 14, 1993) and Anna (February 25, 1926 — April 1, 2007) Cannata.
 Interested in music from a very early age, Cannata was introduced by his family first to the piano at the age of four and later to clarinet and tenor saxophone at the age of eight.
 He also plays flute and keyboards in addition to alto, soprano and baritone sax.

 In 1950s his family moved to Garden City South where Cannata blossomed as a musician.
 He played his first gig at the age of 13 and went on to play in school bands and with local musicians, perfecting his skills as a live performer and studio musician.